 The buck stops with the producer.
 That means that she is accountable for the success or failure of the production.
 She therefore needs to be able to handle that level of responsibility.

-The producer needs to guide the client through the production process.
+The corporate video producer needs to guide the client through the production process.
 That means she needs to be able to build rapport with the client, giving them confidence that they are in good hands and that their money is being well spent.
 This intangible skill requires her to be friendly and professional at all times.

 Any video production has a lot of moving parts.
 From insane requests from clients, to high maintenance freelancers who need their creative egos managed, there will usually be a conflict of some sort.
-The best producer can manage these diplomatically, helping find a solution that works for everyone.
+The best corporate video producer can manage these diplomatically, helping find a solution that works for everyone.

-One of the biggest challenges in video production is that the client will start with a very loose idea of what they want and it will be down to the producer to turn that that into a fleshed out brief that production can work from.
+One of the biggest challenges in video production is that the client will start with a very loose idea of what they want and it will be down to the producer to turn that that into a fleshed out video production brief that production can work from.
 It’s a tough job and requires an ability to understand the client’s objectives and turn these into key focus points for the production.

 It helps if the producer has an understanding of the different elements of the whole production process.
 She doesn’t need to be a seasoned camera operator or professional editor but some practical experience goes a long way.
 The producer needs to be able to understand the perspectives of all the people involved in bringing the video to life.

-The video producer role is not an easy one.
+The corporate video producer role is not an easy one.
 It can be challenging at times and the producers who are best able to adapt to those challenges are the ones who love what they do.
 A good producer really cares – it keeps her up at night if she thinks something isn’t quite right and she will go above and beyond to get it sorted.

 It’s rare for a producer to only work on one production at a time.
 She will usually be dipping in and out of projects and having to juggle lots of clients.
 That means she needs to be able to adapt quickly to changes and prioritise work under often near impossible circumstances.